Twarner491/TeddyWarner.org/docs/Projects/SerialUPDI.md

 **Note - the serial programmer setup does not give you a serial monitor** - you'll need to connect a serial adapter the normal way for that.
 The later documented [USB-C UPDI Serial Programmer](https://teddywarner.org/Projects/SerialUPDI/#usb-c-updi-programmer-manufacturing) board provides a switching feature between a serial programming and serial monitoring mode, allowing for all programming and monitoring work to be done without rework of connections.
 Be sure to check out the specific [USB-C UPDI Serial Programmer usage](https://teddywarner.org/Projects/SerialUPDI/#programmer-usage) section for use of this feature.

-For this example, I modified my prior used blink sketch to run a 5-second delay as opposed to the prior 0.5 second...
+For this example, I modified my prior used blink sketch to run a 5-second delay as opposed to the prior 0.5 seconds...

 ```
 void setup() {